LouisPwr/AdDeam/README.md

     cd ..
     pip install -r requirements.txt

-Note:
+Notes:
-bam2prof is a C++ tool used by AdDeam that is fast and robust for generating damage profiles from BAM files.
+- [bam2prof](https://github.com/grenaud/bam2prof) is a C++ tool used by **AdDeam** for efficiently generating damage profiles from BAM files.
 It relies on htslib and samtools.
+- The source code for `bam2prof` is included in this repository.
+- A standalone version of `bam2prof` is also available at: [https://github.com/grenaud/bam2prof](https://github.com/grenaud/bam2prof).
+- If the repository is cloned and the wrapper script `addeam-bam2prof.py` is executed, it automatically locates the compiled `bam2prof` binary **as long as the repository structure remains unchanged**.
+- Alternatively, the user can **explicitly specify the full path** to the compiled `bam2prof` binary using the `--bam2profpath` parameter.
+- If `bam2prof` is installed via **conda**, it should be automatically compiled for the environment and recognized by `addeam-bam2prof.py` without requiring additional configuration.

 ## To run AdDeam, follow these steps: